xinxin-zhang/jenkinsTemplate-python/README.md

  * run `./runTests.py` locally to show that this test (most likely) fails.
  * commit and push your new changes to GitHub, noting that this commit "Adds failing tests for returning 0 on string array".
  * ensure Jenkins picks up the changes, and that its tests fail in the same way
- * now fix the code to cause the tests to pass. run `./runTests.py` locally to check.
+ * now fix the code such that the tests to pass. run `./runTests.py` locally to check.
  * when you're ready, commit and push your fix to GitHub, then check Jenkins to ensure your build succeeds.